-Recently, such data has become available, using SWAP Monte Carlo~\cite{ninarello2017,scalliet2022}, and GPU processors~\cite{bailey2015,ortlieb2023}.
+Particle--resolved studies, using computer simulation or optical imaging of colloids~\cite{hunter2012,ivlev,royall2023,gokhale2016advphys} promise the level of data to discriminate between the predictions made by these competing theoretical descriptions.
+Yet until recently, these are limited to the weakly supercooled regime of around four orders of magnitude increase in relaxation time.
+Now this regime is well--described by the Mode--Coupling theory~\cite{charbonneau2005}.
+Particle--resolved data obtained at state points which are more deeply supercooled than the crossover of Mode-Coupling Theory (MCT) is needed to make progress.
+Recently, such data has become available, using SWAP Monte Carlo~\cite{ninarello2017,scalliet2022}, and GPU processors~\cite{bailey2017,ortlieb2023}.
 Colloid experiments too have passed the MCT crossover, using smaller particles~\cite{brambilla2009,hallett2018,ortlieb2023}.
 However, rather than providing clear support for one particular theoretical approach, in fact these new data seem to support \emph{multiple} theories.
 One of these is dynamic facilitation theory~\cite{chandler2010,speck2019,hasyim2024} which predicts that relaxation occurs by \emph{excitations} which are microscopic in space and time.
 These are indeed found at the population, size and duration predicted in simulations~\cite{keys2011,ortlieb2023,hasyim2021,hasyim2024} and experiments~\cite{gokhale2014,gokhale2016advphys}.
-On the other hand the \emph{co-operatively re-arranging regions} (CRRs) predicted by the thermodynamics-based approaches of the Random First--Order Transition theory (RFOT)~\cite{lubchenko2007} and Adam-Gibbs theory~\cite{adam1965} are predicted to grow in size and massively in timescale upon supercooling.
+On the other hand the \emph{cooperatively re-arranging regions} (CRRs) predicted by the thermodynamics-based approaches of the Random First--Order Transition theory (RFOT)~\cite{lubchenko2007} and Adam-Gibbs theory~\cite{adam1965} are predicted to grow in size and massively in timescale upon supercooling.
 These too are found, consistent with theory and in particular the prediction of their compaction at deep supercooling is upheld~\cite{nagamanasa2015,ortlieb2023}.
 In addition, the predicted drop in configurational entropy has been robustly found in a number of studies~\cite{turci2017prx,berthier2017,hallett2018,berthier2019}.
 It has even been suggested that these two approaches may be reconciled~\cite{royall2020,ortlieb2023}.